finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 31 Jul 2023):
+Here are some of FINOS' most active projects (as of 01 Aug 2023):

  - [Common Domain Model (CDM)](#Common-Domain-Model-(CDM))
  - [DevOps Automation Special Interest Group](#DevOps-Automation-Special-Interest-Group)